 Design Tokens

-Every color, spacing step, border radius, font size, and shadow in Chassis CSS comes from a token.
-Nothing is hardcoded.
-A single change in Chassis Tokens flows out to every component and utility that references it — in CSS, in Figma, and across every platform you build for.
+Nothing in Chassis CSS is hardcoded.
+Every visual property is wired to a token — a single change in Chassis Tokens propagates to every component and utility that references it, in CSS, in Figma, and across every target platform.

 How tokens are structured